 Dermal fillers require a large amount of hyaluronic acid-based substance to be injected into the lips.
 It is the more expensive treatment and there have been a number of reported cases of reactions.
-The lip flip produces a more subtle change which comes with time which is why it is deemed more natural.
+The lip flip produces a more subtle change that comes with time which is why it is deemed more natural.

 Botox Training and Certifications

 Botox® can only be administered by trained healthcare professionals.
 A medical degree is not the only requirement for injecting Botox® in the face.
 One also needs specific training and certification for this procedure.
 The International Association for Physicians in Aesthetic Medicine (IAPAM) is the world’s only multi-specialty association of its kind to offer aesthetic medicine and Botox training and certification designed by board-certified cosmetic dermatologists.

 Physicians (MD/DO’s), physician’s assistants and nurse practitioners worldwide choose IAPAM’s comprehensive Medical Aesthetics & industry-leading 5-Step Botox Training Program Protocol because they are the only aesthetic medical training organization to offer:

 - Injections are done in a clean, FDA-approved medical practice, not a hotel room

 - Certification from an internationally recognized medical association

 - 31 American Medical Association CAT1 CME units